PK (film): Sequel

 Director Hirani has confirmed that a sequel will be made starring Khan and Ranbir Kapoor.
 He said, "We will make the sequel.
 We had shown Ranbir [Kapoor's character landing on the planet] towards the end of the film, so there is a story to tell.
-But Abhijat (Joshi, writer) has not written it yet.
+But Abhijat Joshi (the writer of the film) has not written it yet.
 The day he writes it, we will make it."

 Controversies

 When the shoot was going on in Chandni Chowk area of Delhi, an FIR was lodged against the makers of the film for allegedly hurting religious sentiments in October 2013.
 The objection was regarding a scene where a man dressed as the Hindu deity Shiva, pulls the rickshaw with two burqa clad women as passengers.

 In July 2014, the film's poster sparked a controversy as it featured Aamir Khan posing almost nude with only a radio cassette recorder covering his genitals.
 Although the Central Board of Film Certification had cleared the film, a PIL was filed in the court by the All India Human Rights and Social Justice Front to ban its release saying it promoted nudity and vulgarity.
 The Supreme Court of India dismissed the plea and gave the film a green signal.
 A case was lodged against Aamir Khan and Rajkumar Hirani under section 295A in Rajasthan.

-Activists of pro-Hindu organizations Vishwa Hindu Parishad and Bajrang Dal protested against certain scenes in the film, which they considered to be hurtful to the religious sentiments of the Hindu community as it showed Aamir Khan running behind Shiva.
+Activists of pro-Hindu organisations Vishwa Hindu Parishad and Bajrang Dal protested against certain scenes in the film, which they considered to be hurtful to the religious sentiments of the Hindu community as it showed Aamir Khan running behind Shiva.
 Subsequently, some theatres were vandalised by those activists, who demanded a ban on the movie and a Public Interest Litigation was filed against PK for the same.
 Amish Tripathi of Hindustan Times and Madhu Kishwar of Firstpost took issue with the film for mocking idolatry.

 Swaroopanand Saraswati in January 2015 raised questions with the Censor Board about the film, demanding that the CBI investigate how the film received its certification from the Censor Board despite several members of the Board requesting that the film be reviewed again, but with no action taken.

-The Sunni clerics of All India Muslim Personal Law Board demanded the removal of some scenes of the movie which they believed was hurting religious sentiments.
+The Sunni clerics of the All India Muslim Personal Law Board demanded the removal of some scenes of the movie which they believed were hurting religious sentiments.

-Government officials, such as the Uttar Pradesh chief minister Akhilesh Yadav and the then chief minister of Bihar Jitan Ram Manjhi exempted the film from entertainment tax to encourage wider viewership.
+Government officials, such as the Uttar Pradesh chief minister Akhilesh Yadav and the then–chief minister of Bihar Jitan Ram Manjhi, exempted the film from entertainment tax to encourage wider viewership.